Daily Investment Over the Occasional View

 - Sarcasm, cynicism and pointing out faults gave me a false feeling of superiority and cleverness.

 Quietly to myself, I was asking, is this it?
-Why isn’t my daily investment working?
-There’s’ more but what was at the root of my experiencing life as flat, unimaginative, hopeless, unfulfilling and meaningless?
+Why isn’t my effort working?
+What was at the root of my experiencing life as flat, unimaginative, hopeless, unfulfilling and meaningless?
 It certainly wasn’t lousy coffee, waking up on the wrong side of the bed or stepping in a mud puddle.
+I tried The Top 10 Things Successful People Do Before Breakfast and, nothing…………..

-Eventually, false solutions gave me gradual insight into real solutions.
+Eventually, bromides gave me gradual insight into real solutions.
 So, I began working on what was causing me to feel lost, frustrated and hopeless rather than temporarily patching it up.

 I came to realize that a positive attitude is nice but not enough.
 Reading hundreds of books is not enough.

 Self-knowledge is the sine qua non — The essential condition.
-I discovered that I had to shift my daily investment efforts!
+I discovered that I had to shift my efforts!

 It is impossible to progress continually upward, to transform your life if you don’t know who you are or what your purpose is.

-When I began to gain clarity, I became aware of the lack of alignment in pursuing upward growth (through daily investment) while relying on old habits and harboring un-supporting negativity, anger, resentment and even rage for the world.
+When I began to gain clarity, I became aware of the lack of alignment in pursuing upward growth (through daily investment) while relying on old habits and harboring un-supporting negativity, anger, resentment and even rage.

 I found real progress, and this is what I now base my coaching on.